Migrating from Business Edition to Enterprise Edition

 Make sure that all Parallels Desktop for Mac users in your organization have upgraded to at least version 20.1.0 or newer to ensure communication with the Management Portal;

-Make sure the name of the license in My Account has changed from Business to Enterprise;
+Make sure the product type on the license card in My Account has changed from Business to Enterprise;

 Verify that all your end-user installations remain activated;